-One of the most surprising elements to writing the Jane series was dressing my characters.
+One of the most surprising elements to writing the Truth, Lies, and Love in Advertising series was dressing my characters.
 I am, by definition, a fashion enthusiast.
 I just love clothes, style and have an endless fascination with the subject, starting at eight years old when I borrowed my mother’s Vogue Magazine and pored for hours over the beauty.

-My favorite fashion fantasy was actualized in Playing Jane, when Jane and her best friend, Marisa, go on a shopping spree at Neiman Marcus in Beverly Hills.
+My favorite fashion fantasy was actualized in Princess Smile, which will be released in early summer 2021.
+When Jane and her best friend, Marisa, go on a shopping spree at Neiman Marcus in Beverly Hills.
 Jane’s suddenly flush with cash and, much to Marisa’s surprise, proceeds to spend more than $15,000 on designer clothes and shoes.
 As a writer who loves fashion, I experienced the same exhilaration Jane felt in the dressing room, trying on piece after piece and luxuriating in the fabrics, stitching details, buttons, pleats, etc. It was a fantasy I could finally play out through my protagonist, just before throwing her into the crippling consequences of financial recklessness.
 After all, it can’t all be fun and games – this is fiction!

 When I set out to dress Jane for a scene, it is always given as much detail as the scene itself.
-I ponder what Jane would wear if she was attending a meeting with an advertising client – especially a fashion client, like British designer Noel Marques, who appears in Being Jane and again in For Position Only.
+I ponder what Jane would wear if she was attending a meeting with an advertising client – especially a fashion client, like British designer Noel Marques, who appears in Camera Ready and again in For Position Only.
 Jane wore Gucci, by the way.

 One fun fact: Jane’s shoes are featured on the homepage of AdeleRoyce.com – Can you guess which book?
-I’m going to ruin it for you – download a sample chapter of Playing Jane by clicking here.
+I’m going to ruin it for you – purchase a copy of Camera Ready by clicking here.